 What you’re willing to walk away with is, in negotiation terms, called a BATNA – the Best Alternative To a Negotiated Agreement.
 In other words, if the landlord tells you that there’s no way they’ll consider a reduction in rent, are you willing to stay for the current rent?
 If they insist on increasing the rent despite your arguments, is your best decision then to leave?

-You need to decide what your BATNA, or walk-away point is before the discussion starts and stick to it.
+You need to decide what your BATNA, or walk-away point is before the discussion starts, and stick to it.
 That way you set the parameters of your position with a clear head.
-In the moment, stress, fear, anxiety and high stakes can lead to terrible decisions.
+During a negotiation, in the moment, stress, fear, anxiety and high stakes can lead to terrible decisions.

 Don’t bluff.
 That’s for the movies and for people who have nothing to lose.
 If you say you’ll leave if the rent is increased, it has to be true.
 If it isn’t, you could find yourself having to move home when you didn’t really want to.